jrw421/reaction-development-platform/README.md

 ### Network Naming Strategy

-All projects must list `reaction.localhost` as an external network in their docker-compose configuration.
+All projects must list `opencommerce.localhost` as an external network in their docker-compose configuration.
 The `make` commands will ensure that this network exists.
-Choose a unique enough name for your service that you can be reasonably sure it won't conflict with another Reaction service.
+Choose a unique enough name for your service that you can be reasonably sure it won't conflict with another Mailchimp Open Commerce service.

-When you need to communicate with one service from another over the internal Docker network, use `<service-name>.reaction.localhost` as the hostname.
+When you need to communicate with one service from another over the internal Docker network, use `<service-name>.opencommerce.localhost` as the hostname.

 ## Documentation